mperezjigato/reportsweakly/week9v000.md

 # Internship - Week 9 - Summary

 At this point, and considering that we do not count with CPU time at Genius, it seems as a good idea trying to gather input and output files corresponding to all the calculations carried out so far with the Ab-Initio/MD software.
-The latter coincides with the tar files uploaded to the "computationalchemistry" repository, although without large pseudopotential (nor wavefunction) files.
+The list coincides with the tar files uploaded to the "computationalchemistry" repository, although without large pseudopotential (nor wavefunction) files.

  On the other hand, installation work (on DSI guest2 laptop), is summarised below, as well as work on the first runs with the software below: